This is a Bible study on the Body. Click here for a printable Bible Study Guide.

 Let's look at what is written in the word of God.
 A lot of misinformed people like to say that there are not scriptures in the bible regarding tattoos, but this is incorrect.
 The word of God is complete instruction for man on fulfilling the will of God.
 Nothing is left out, not even tattoos.

 1. God says NOT to print any marks on ourselves

 Printing marks is tattooing and God says that we are not to do it, because He is the LORD.

-God loves us and tells us all not to tattoo - not to print any marks on ourselves.
+God loves us and tells us all not to tattoo - not to cut or print any marks on ourselves.

-God is for us and everything He tells us to do or not to do is for our benefit, so that we may live in peace with Him and be at peace with ourselves.
+God is for us and everything He tells us to do or not to do is for our benefit, so that we will not be harmed, so that we may live in peace with Him and be at peace with ourselves.